Glossary - Ingredients

 GlossaryBellPeppers

-Colorful and large bell peppers used to add color to dishes
+Colorful and large bell peppers add brightness to dishes

 What are bell peppers?